-Means of escape are of simple design and construction whereby all flats are separated from the common escape stairway by self-closing, certified FD30s fire door-sets.
-Once access is into the common escape stair, ultimate safety is achieved by single final exit door which opens in the direction of travel.
+Means of escape are of simple design and construction whereby all flats are separated from the common escape stairway by two sets of self closing notional fire resisting doors which create a lobbied approach adjacent to the stair.

+Once access is made into the common escape stair, ultimate safety is achieved by two single final exit doors which open in the direction of travel and are operated by two single action mechanisms.